typepoint/typepoint/README.md

 });
 ```

-Issues and contributions are welcome! 😸
+Got an problem or suggestion?
+Submit an [issue](https://github.com/strongpoint-ts/strongpoint/issues)!

+Want to contribute?
+Fork the [repository](https://github.com/strongpoint-ts/strongpoint) and submit a pull request! 😸